Gazzinho/housemates/README.md

 housemates
 ==========

-App for being better housemates
+An App to help you to be better housemates.